arjun44044/TechResources/Hosting.md

 #### 📌 Why Use an IAM Role for EC2?

-Without a role, your EC2 instance **can’t access** other AWS services unless you:
+Without a role, your EC2 instance **can’t access** other AWS servsices unless you:

 * Manually configure `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 * Risk exposing secrets in your `.env` or code (⚠️ Bad Practice)